1.85 Meters Converted To Feet

 The Origin of the Conversion Factor: A Deeper Dive

 The meter was initially defined as one ten-millionth of the distance from the North Pole to the Equator along a meridian passing through Paris.
 The foot, on the other hand, has had a more convoluted history, with various definitions across different countries and time periods.
-The current international yard and pound agreement establishes the precise relationship between the meter and the yard (and consequently, the foot), resulting in the conversion factor we use today.
+That's why the current international yard and pound agreement establishes the precise relationship between the meter and the yard (and consequently, the foot), resulting in the conversion factor we use today.
 While the historical context is fascinating, for practical purposes, the conversion factor of 3.28084 is all we need to perform accurate conversions.

 Practical Applications of Meter-to-Foot Conversions